 - 7.1.
 The examination may be composed of two sections: - 7.1.1.
 Multiple-Choice Questions.
-The examination consists of a pre-determined number multiple-choice questions, with each question being worth 1 point.
+The examination consists of a set of 175 pre-determined number of multiple-choice questions, with each question being worth 1 point.
 The pass mark is set at 65%.
 Each multiple-choice question consists of two parts: the stem and the responses.
 The stem is the introductory statement or question.
 The responses are suggested answers that complete the statement or answer the question asked in the stem.
 For each question, there is one correct response, and 4 distractors. - 7.1.2.
 Practical/Written Questions.
 The practical portion of this examination is composed of short answer questions that relate to an appropriate clinical or management situation.
-There will be a predetermined number of "stations" each containing a short essay question or a practical question (possibly in multiple parts).
-These stations may make use of physical material, radiographs, data for analysis, situational material, photos, videos and anything else that can be used to test knowledge of the specialty.
-Incorporated into the timing of examination will be a review period of 20 minutes at the end, granted before the question papers are passed to the examiner(s).
+There will be 27 short essay or short answer questions that may be composed of one or several parts.
+Questions may make use of physical material, radiographs, data for analysis, situational material, photos, videos and anything else that can be used to test knowledge of the specialty.
 The pass mark is set at 65%. - 7.2.
+Candidates have 4 hours available for completion of each portion of the examination.
 Extra time may be allowed in cases of dyslexia, medical reasons or other circumstances.
 A recent medical report or certificate must be provided with the examination application.
-An appropriate amount of extra time will be decided upon by the Examination Committee prior to the examination and the candidate will be informed. - 7.3.
+The appropriate amount of extra time allotted to the candidate will be decided upon by the Examination Committee at least one month prior to the examination and the candidate will be informed. - 7.3.
 The majority of examination questions will be referenced from the relevant specialty ECZM Reading List.
-However, occasional questions may be referenced from additional relevant resources where the subject matter is important and relevant to the specialty. - 7.4.
+However, a maximum of 3% of questions may be referenced from additional relevant resources where the subject matter is important and relevant to the specialty. - 7.4.
 All questions in the examinations must come from the ECZM Examination Database, composed of questions written and submitted by Diplomates. - 7.5.
 The reading list and the examination are only given in English.
 The Examination Committee may permit the use of dictionaries, with prior approval. - 7.6.
 All parts of the examination must be held at all times under the direct supervision and physical presence of members of the Examination Committee or trained invigilators.
 In line with modern best practice, an invigilator must not be otherwise occupied during the examination and must not leave the room during the examination without being replaced by another invigilator. - 7.7.
-Examination results will normally be provided within 7 days of the examination.
+Examination results will normally be provided within 3 weeks of the examination.
 A list of candidates who successfully pass will be sent to the President by the Chairperson of the Examination Committee.
 Examinees will be given an examination feedback form that must be completed and returned to the Examination Committee within one month of the examination.